 The best way to estimate the weight of your old shingles is by figuring out how many bundles were laid onto your roof.
 You can calculate the bundle amount by using your roof's square footage.
 Each bundle is 33 square feet; if your roof is 1200 square feet, that means you have 36 bundles of shingles.
 The weight of each bundle depends on the type of shingles that you have.
 Here's a breakdown of some common roofing materials:

-If your current roof uses an uncommon material or you would like to be as specific as possible, you may need to ask the roofer who initially completed your roofing project or have your current contractor perform an estimate.
+Perhaps you don't know how many square feet your roof is.
+If your current roof uses an uncommon roofing material or you would like to be as specific as possible, you may need to ask the roofer who initially completed your roofing project or have your current contractor perform an estimate.
+Speaking to your contractor will help get an understanding of how many square feet you're looking to work with.
 Some shingles, such as asphalt, are often laid in layers to add additional resistance to the wind and rain, so make sure you count each layer when calculating the weight of your old tiles.

-For years, Bin There Dump That has helped homeowners and contractors safely and conveniently dispose of roof shingles, construction materials, and more with our reliable dumpster rental services.
+For years, Bin There Dump That has helped homeowners and roofing contractors safely and conveniently dispose of many bundles of shingles, construction materials, and more with our reliable dumpster rental services.
 With locally-owned and operated locations across the country, we offer each customer friendly, reliable service and a quick rental process that lets you get your rental dumpster within 24 hours and sometimes that same day.
 To schedule a dumpster rental for your next project, find an operator in your area today.